Grasia/WikiChron/README.md

-# WikiChron
+# WikiChron-networks
 WikiChron is a web tool for the analysis and visualization of the evolution of wiki online communities.

-It analyzes the history dump of a wiki and give you nice graphs plotting that data.
+This flavour of WikiChron will show you insightful visualizations of wikis in the shape of networks.

 # Development